-Before we dive into every detail you could possibly want about the Virgin and Child in the apse of Hagia Sophia, it is worth noting that this mosaic was not covered up after the Muslim conquest and it was visible for almost 300 years afterwards.
+This mosaic was not covered up after the Muslim conquest and was visible for almost 300 years after 1453.
 Millions of Muslims prayed under the mosaic for generations after the conversion of Hagia Sophia into a mosque.
 This is true of all of the mosaics in the apse.
-It was not until around 1750 when they were covered over with paint.
+It was not until around 1750 when they were covered over with plaster and paint.
 Why did it happen then, what had changed?

 In the 1750's Ottoman power was under threat and the survival of the empire was under threat from both the Catholic Hapsburgs and the Orthodox Romanovs.
 In the face of this threat the Ottoman state had two options - to reorganize the military, liberalize the system and promote diversity among the many nationalities and religions that made up its population - or turn more authoritarian and enforce a more-Muslim identity on everyone.
 The Ottoman state lost its faith in the idea of a multi-national gathering of peoples under the Ottoman dynasty.
 The Ottomans were now facing a deadly line of Christian armies that were moving south.
 It was a religious war - a war between Islam and Christianity - that had reversed itself.
 Russia and Austria were on the rise and the Ottomans were on the defensive.
 They were entering a period of great uncertainty and loss of confidence.
 The most urgent task that faced them was the reorganization of army.
 If the army could not stop the Christian armies they were finished.
 Next they turned their attention to militarizing Islam within the empire.
 They hoped that the old Ghazi spirit of Muslim warriors who would fight the Christians with the religious fervor of the 1300s and 1400s.